 Another advantage of the 1D model is that it is more likely to be solved analytically, i.e., equations are available to determine the values at any distance from the center without using results of calculations of conditions at other distances.
 This results in even more efficiency and flexibility, and makes them more useful for incorporation within in models of encompassing phenomena.
 For example, to model an entire cluster of stars, a model of a single star might be a piece of it, and the more efficient that sub-model, the larger a cluster can be modeled.

-This model distinction (1D, 2D, 3D) applies to models of stars, e.g., their structure and evolution, for planet Atmospheres, e.g., their structure, weather, and climate, for planet statics, for supernovae, for clouds such as molecular clouds, HII Region, HI Region, for galaxies, and Galaxy Clusters.
+This model distinction (1D, 2D, 3D) applies to models of stars, e.g., their structure and evolution, for planetary atmospheres, e.g., their structure, weather, and climate, for planet statics, for supernovae, for clouds such as molecular clouds, HII region, HI region, for galaxies, and galaxy clusters.

 2D models are also used, typically choosing appropriate poles on the sphere, and independently modeling activities at multiple distances around a circumference from a pole as well as multiple distances from the center of the sphere.
 They model any activity as the same if it is the same distance from the center and the same distance from the poles.
 Their computational cost is between 1D and 3D models, giving another choice in the value/cost tradeoff.
 They can be useful when spin is the main complication to 1D modeling, producing a circular symmetry, e.g., disks, tori, polar jets, and in such simulations can be very advantageous.
 They also are more likely to be useful when external energy, e.g., incoming electromagnetic radiation, is entering (largely) from a single direction, e.g., a planet tidally locked to its host star.
 The shapes of objects as modeled tend to have circular symmetry, giving them a pottery-like shape.
 To what degree this spoils the model's accuracy depends upon the phenomena.